BFF FILM & FESTIVAL BLOG

 What inspired you to create this film, and how did the initial idea come to you?

-Kareem Rahma and Mary Neely partnered together with the intention of making a low budget independent film.
+Kareem Rahma and Mary Neely partnered together with the intention of making a low-budget independent film.
 Meeting up once a month for almost a year, the pair purposefully chose a storytelling structure that would allow for a lot of talking.
 They would pick a topic and talk about said topic before transcribing it into dialogue for the script.
 Their intention was to tell an honest story without holding back.

 Why does this story need to be told now?